Dealing With Difficult Customers Question:

 4. Take a walk.

 What does the atmosphere convey?
-Is it comfortable, peaceful and engaging or chaotic, noisy and crowded?
-Though the “extras” may seem unnecessary in accomplishing the business of the day, to decrease the incidence of difficult behaviours and negative attitudes, make your workplace a visual, auditory and aromatic haven in the customer’s hectic day.
+Is it comfortable, peaceful, and engaging, or is it chaotic, noisy, and crowded?
+Though the “extras” may seem unnecessary in accomplishing the business of the day, to decrease the incidence of difficult behaviours and negative attitudes make your workplace a visual, auditory, and aromatic haven in the customer’s hectic day.

-5. Dealing with difficult people requires extra energy and focus.
+5. Dealing with difficult customers requires extra energy and focus.

-When Dealing With Difficult People Is Import To Reduce Negativity
+When Dealing With Difficult Customers Is Import To Reduce Negativity

 If you have some strategies to share – comment on this posting!